Airbus reaches 1,080 gross orders in Jan-Oct

 Over a similar period, between Jan.
 1 and Oct.
 28, U.S. rival Boeing (BA.N) recorded 1,117 gross orders and 1,011 net orders.

 Airbus figures do not yet include a provisional order for 250 jets won from Indian budget carrier IndiGo last month.
-Airbus has said it expects this to be finalised by end-year.
+Airbus has said it expects this to be finalized by end-year.

 (Reporting by Tim Hepher and Cyril Altmeyer; Editing by James Regan)